Kuwait police disperse ‘riot’ by Egyptians stranded by virus

-DUBAI, United Arab Emirates (AP) - Police in Kuwait dispersed what they described as a riot by stranded Egyptians unable to return home amid the coronavirus pandemic, authorities said early Monday, the first reported sign of unrest from the region’s vast population of foreign workers who have lost their jobs over the crisis.
+DUBAI, United Arab Emirates (AP) - Police in Kuwait dispersed what they described as a riot by stranded Egyptians unable to return home amid the coronavirus pandemic, authorities said early Monday.
+The development was the first reported sign of unrest from the region’s vast population of foreign workers who have lost their jobs over the crisis.

 Online videos purported to show Kuwaiti police firing tear gas at the demonstrators overnight, who earlier chanted: “Where is our embassy?”